-&lt;sup>15Relaxing this assumption would change the timing of our model such that shareholders have to decide simultaneously about subscribing to the PA and about investing in own research.
+&lt;sup>10Relaxing this assumption would change the timing of our model such that shareholders have to decide simultaneously about subscribing to the PA and about investing in own research.
 That is the assumption in Malenko and Malenko (2019).
-We show the consequences of making this assumption in our model in Supplementary Online Material (SOM) Section 1.3 and discuss it in the main text.
+We discuss the consequences of making this assumption in our model in Section 5.3 and provide the corresponding results in Supplementary Online Material (SOM) Section 1.3.

-&lt;sup>16This will exclude strategies that depend on the label of the alternative, such as always voting yes for alternative A and no for alternative B independent of which alternative the board has proposed.
+&lt;sup>11This will exclude strategies that depend on the label of the alternative, such as always voting yes for alternative A and no for alternative B independent of which alternative the board has proposed.

-&lt;sup>17In Section 5, we discuss to which extent, and with which implications, a re-interpretation of our model covers conflicts of interest between board and shareholders.
+&lt;sup>12In Section 5.4, we discuss to which extent, and with which implications, a re-interpretation of our model covers conflicts of interest between board and shareholders.